VALP - VOCATIONAL APPLIED LEARNING PROGRAM DOMAIN

 Vocational and Applied Learning is a rapidly growing pathway through senior secondary and beyond.
 At Catholic College Wodonga our Vocational and Applied Learning Pathways are designed to help students pursue their interests and aspirations, and develop the skills needed to succeed in further education, work and life.
 We do this by providing flexibility, valuing student voice, and making explicit connections between what we do in class and what happens in the world beyond school.

-VPC Personal Development 2
+VPC Personal Development Skills 3-4

 Subject Code: V6VPD